xburir/DP1/readme.md

 You should have one directory, which contains two directories "Walk" and "Drive".

-In each directory put the csv files, which contain your path data.
+In each directory put the csv or geojson files, which contain your path data.
 For example:

 ```
 root